odubno/the-go-programming-language/README.md

 This is my sand box for learning and experimenting with Go.
 Here, I document several sources that I use to get familiar with Go.

-- `go_programming_book/` directory contains notes and exercises found in `The Go Programming Language` by Alan A. A. Donovan and Brian W. Kerninghan.
+- `go_programming_book/` directory contains notes and exercises found in [The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing) by Alan A. A. Donovan and Brian W. Kerninghan.

 - `failing_forward/` contains work from tutorials made by Mike Van Sickle [Failing Forward - YouTube](https://www.youtube.com/watch?v=OSPNUKoN81o&list=PLq9Ra239pNZC0MgMN4j6ZiPHv_c0UPnBX).
 It goes over the workflow using Go and its tools.
 Each subdirectory has a `main.go`; there you'll find my code and notes.

 - `exercism/` contains work from excercises found on [exercism.io](https://exercism.io/profiles/odubno).
+The exercises are downloaded locally.
+In each subdirectory you will find a README with instructions to tackle the excercise.

 ## chapter 1